RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

  1. Pull the various images locally for Redis Enterprise and the operator.
  2. Tag the local images with the repository prefixed onto the name.
- 3. Push the new tagged images name with the repository prefix.
+ 3. Push the newly tagged images named with the repository prefix.

 For Redis Enterprise and the operator, this process can be accomplished by: